10.4: DOM Manipulation

 Implement the above code.

-Using fundamentals-starter-code, write logic that grabs and references HTML elements, and change the background color of the container
+Using fundamentals-starter-code, write logic that grabs and references HTML elements, and change the background color of the

 element every time the submit button is clicked.